-In 2019 work continued to identify a better way of achieving the aim of finding efficient methods for working with the selection of companies that meet our criteria.
-Holdings in externally managed funds in the OECD area were reduced and replaced with a higher proportion of in-house investment management, which means that we increase the possibilities to control our sustainability work ourselves.
-At the same time we will work more actively with lobbying since we own shares to a greater extent and can therefore engage in a dialogue with companies that do not achieve an adequate level according to the criteria of our norm-based screening.
-During 2020 work will continue on refining the investment management model and improving the balance between the demands we make in our sustainability work in relation to the overall aims of the society of long-term responsible management with good risk-adjusted returns.
-In-depth information on the society's sustainability work is available in a special report on the society's website, kapan.se.
+In 2020 work continued to identify a better way of achieving the aim of finding efficient methods for working with the selection of companies that meet our criteria.
+Holdings in externally managed funds in the OECD area continued to be reduced and replaced with a higher proportion of in-house investment management, which means that we increase the possibility to control sustainability work ourselves and work more actively with lobbying.

+During 2021 work will continue on refining the investment management model and improving the balance between the demands we make in our sustainability work in relation to the overall aims of the society of long-term responsible and sustainable management with good risk-adjusted returns.